 Recovery from Partial Thyroidectomy

 Meeting with multiple surgeons results in potentially confusing the information regarding how long I’d be out of commission.
 One surgeon told me that my down time would be 2 days (which is a complete crock, on hindsight).
 Another said a week.
-My surgeon said that if I had a full time job outside the home, I should take off two weeks and if I worked from home on my own time, a week would probably be OK.
+My surgeon said that if I had a full time job outside the home, I should take off two weeks and if I worked from home on my own time, a week would probably be okay.
 As an otherwise healthy human, I figured that I’d land somewhere in the middle.

 Wrong.
 Two weeks is about right.
 I was pretty much useless during the first week.
 I could do a little bit here or there during the second week, but not much.
 I was back to full productivity during weeks three and four but I did need naps and was still unable to exercise.
 Unfortunately, I caught a horrible cold during week four and the coughing really irritated my surgical site.
 Do whatever it takes not to get sick for the first two months after surgery because it will set you back.